chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 End point defined: /dev/hello
 ```

+...tip:
-For more about `chisel` command usage, please see [the CLI reference](chisel-cli) or run `chisel --help`.
+For more about `chisel` command usage, please see [the CLI reference](InDepth/chisel-cli.md) or run `chisel --help`.
+...

 ## Our First Endpoint

-To make our endpoint for "/dev/comments", we add a TypeScript file
+To make our endpoint for "/dev/comments", we create a TypeScript file
 in the `my-backend/endpoints` directory.
 Here is one:

 ```typescript title="my-backend/endpoints/comments.ts"